seqeralabs/migtool/README.md

 ### Patch and override files

-For each migration file that needs to be corrected a pair of `.patch.sql` and `.override.sql` must exists.
+For each migration file that needs to be corrected a pair of `.patch.sql` and `.override.sql` must exist.

 The behaviour will follow these rules:
 - **WHEN** file`.sql` exists and was executed **AND** file`.patch.sql`, file.override.sql pair exists -> apply patch